radekstepan/intermine-lists-client/README.md

 The whole stack is built on top of the [node.js](http://nodejs.org/) platform, make sure it is installed.

 ### Brunch
 [Brunch](http://brunch.io/) is a html5 application builder that's agnostic to programming langs and frameworks.
-In this case, CoffeeScript is used with Stylus, Handlebars.js templates and javascript libs.

 `config.coffee` contains brunch configuration, `package.json` contains brunch plugins.

-### Chaplin (+ Backbone.js)
+### Chaplin
 [Chaplin](https://github.com/chaplinjs/chaplin) is a framework on top of [Backbone.js](http://backbonejs.org/) that adds some great predefined structure, like `ModelView`, `Controller`, `mediator`, `Application`.

 ### Eco